 Microsoft’s Bing search recently announced that, in an effort to make their content more visually appealing for users, they’re going to employ more visuals to make information easier to digest.
 For example, if a user searches for “cats” they will be greeted with an infographic to the right that breaks down some useful info about cats like their lifespan, average weight, and more.
 Those looking up recipes will easily find a variety of different ones, all with clear and concise photos illustrating what they’re looking for.

-For digital marketing teams running PPC and other campaigns, it’s important to note that these changes could affect how your site appears in the search results.
+For digital marketing teams running white label PPC and other campaigns, it’s important to note that these changes could affect how your site appears in the search results.
 Using structured data is the best way to boost your chances that your content will be shown properly and at the top of the search.